 Trevor Pinnock is internationally active as a harpsichordist, conductor and chamber musician.
 As a pioneer in the field of authentic performance practice, he founded the English Concert in 1972, of which he was artistic director until 2003.
 Pinnock has given solo concerts in the UK and Italy, and performed with the Freiburger Barockorchester to commemorate that ensemble’s twentieth anniversary.
 He founded the Brandenburg Ensemble on the occasion of his sixtieth birthday, with which he performed the Bach Brandenburg Concertos.

 Pinnock has toured Europe with such groups as the Deutsche Kammerphilharmonie Bremen, the Orchestra of the Age of Enlightenment and the Kammerakademie Potsdam.
-He has conducted the Vienna Philharmonic Orchestra, the Berlin Philharmonic Orchestra, the Chicago Symphony Orchestra, the Mozarteum Orchestra, the Leipzig Gewandhaus Orchestra and the London Philharmonic Orchestra and the Orchestra Mozart.
+He has conducted the Vienna Philharmonic Orchestra, the Berlin Philharmonic Orchestra, the Chicago Symphony Orchestra, the Mozarteum Orchestra, the Leipzig Gewandhaus Orchestra, the London Philharmonic Orchestra and the Orchestra Mozart.
 He has led Handels Giulio Cesare at the Metropolitan Opera in New York.
 In 1992, Pinnock was awarded a Commander of the Order of the British Empire.

 Pinnock first conducted the Royal Concertgebouw Orchestra in 2008.
 His most recent visit was in 2016, when he conducted parts 4 to 6 of Bach’s Christmas Oratorio in the orchestra’s Christmas Matinee concert.
 In April 2018, Pinnock will return with works by Mozart, Händel and Haydn.